philipa18/BlackJackCL/README.md

 I've already added a parameter to adjust dealer behaviour, it would basically just require user input at the begining.

 What I would do differently:
-I followed the advice at the start a bit to strongly and shoudl've planned more.
+I should've planned more.
 Instead of having a hand interface, I should've just had the most unrestricted hand, a splittable one, be a superclass for the other hands instead of reimplmenting simular methods.
 The same goes for how I constructed the dealer class.
 In retrospect it probably should have been a subclass of player.